-- 7. Did "cost" have an effect on your decision? - 8.
-Did the timing of the cost have an effect on your decision? - 9.
-Look up the term "triage" as it is applied to military (battlefield) medicine.
-How might this concept apply in the cases above? - 10.
-Read "The tragedy of the commons" by Garrett Harding (attached). - a) Write an abstract of the essay (no more than one page). - b) Consider the National Park System.
+- 1. Read "The tragedy of the commons" by Garrett Harding (on the class server). - a) Write an abstract of the essay. - b) Consider the National Park System.
 The parks are finite, yet the number of visitors per year is generally increasing.
 What system of admission would you institute for controlling access to the overcrowded parks?
 Would you use a reservation system?
 What basis would you use in a reservation system for selecting who is admitted? - c) Hardin states that the morality of an act is a function of the state of the system at the time the act is performed.
-List several contemporary examples of acts with little current effect such as that of plainsmen in 1800 killing a bison to eat only the tongue? - d) The use of septic tanks for weekend homes around Lake Tahoe was common in the 1960s.
+List three contemporary examples of acts with little current effect such as that of plainsmen in 1800 killing a bison to eat only the tongue? - d) The use of septic tanks for weekend homes around Lake Tahoe was common in the 1960s.
 As the shores around the lake became lined with these homes, the lake became a common sewer.
 Eventually it was necessary to pass a law in California and Nevada to ban the use of septic tanks and build municipal and regional disposal systems with connecting sewer lines to each home.
 Discuss the use of Lake Tahoe as a "commons" and suggest alternatives to a legal solution to the problem (of a common sewer).